gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

 ### Troubleshooting

-If something goes wrong loading a Dynamic Profile, errors will be logged to the scripting console under iTerm2 App.
-You can open it under **Scripts > Manage > Console**.
+If something goes wrong loading a Dynamic Profile, errors will be logged to Console.app.

 ### Triggers